Here’s a truth bomb for you: repeat customers are essential for online business success.

-For my online bookshop, a majority of my customers are repeat customers, and they’re the ones who purchase the biggest orders.
-I’m grateful that I don’t have to spend all my time searching for new customers, because I’ve already got some wonderful and loyal ones.
+When I owned an online bookshop, a majority of my customers were repeat customers, and they’re the ones who purchased the biggest orders.
+I was grateful that I didn’t have to spend all my time searching for new customers, because I had already found some wonderful and loyal ones.

 So how exactly do you nurture your customers?

 Here are 3 ways:

 1. Actively engage with them on social media

 The ability to make personal connections is one of the biggest reasons people choose to support small businesses.

 And social media (especially Instagram) makes it super easy to engage with customers.